voiceflow/runtime-client-js/README.md

 });
 ```

 The `.start()` method is triggers the first **interaction**.
-For subsequent interactions, you should invoke `.sendText()` method and send your user's input to the chatbot and advance the conversation flow.
+For subsequent interactions, you should invoke the `.sendText()` method and send your user's input to the chatbot to advance the conversation.

 Both `.start()` and `.sendText()` are "interaction methods" which return a `Context` object.
 Just like above, we can access the responses returned by `.sendText()` using `context.getResponses()`

-After interaction with the chatbot, we need to call `context.isEnding()` to check whether or not the conversation has ended.
-When the session has ended, any additional calls to interaction methods (except for `.start()`) will throw an exception.
+After interacting with the chatbot, we need to call `context.isEnding()` to check if the conversation has ended.
+When the sesconversationion has ended, any additional calls to interaction methods (except for `.start()`) will throw an exception.

 The only interaction that is valid, after the conversation has ended, is the `.start()` call, which will start the conversation flow from the beginning.

 **NOTE:** Although we did not check `.isEnding()` after our call to `.start()` in the above example, it may be worthwhile to do so, depending on your application.
 For example, if your voice interface simply runs from start to finish without prompting for user input, then `.isEnding()` will return `true` after `.start()` is called, which makes all subsequent `.sendText()` calls throw an exception.